-I'm buying a new build house in Peasedown St John with a mortgage from Barclays .
-The developers refused to budge the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The property agent told me not disclose to my lawyer about the extras as it will adversely affect my mortgage with the bank.
+I'm buying my first flat in Peasedown St John with a loan from Accord Mortgages Ltd. The developers refused to move on the amount so I negotiated 6k of additionals instead.
+The property agent suggested that I not to tell my conveyancer about the deal as it will put at risk my mortgage with the lender.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.